PUM01-2025/PowerFlow/README.md

 #### Algorithm description

 PowerFlow calculates voltages in each grid separately using different solvers (algorithms) depending on the structure of the grid (see "Solvers" below).
 Grid solvers are executed sequentially, starting from grid 0.
-When the voltages in a grid have converged, the voltages and powers are transferred between all grids as specified by the connections in the network.
-Then, the next grid solver is executed and so on.
-The algorithm stops when PowerFlow has detected that all grid solutions have converged.
+When all grid solvers have been executed, the voltages and powers are transferred between all grids as specified by the connections in the network.
+Then, the grid solvers are executed again and so on.
+The algorithm stops when PowerFlow has detected that all grid solutions have converged within 0 iterations.

 When a network is loaded, all voltages are initially set to (1, 0).
 Further calculations use the previously calculated voltages as initial guesses.